josdejong/mathjs/docs/reference/functions/var.md

 - 'unbiased' (default) The sum of squared errors is divided by (n - 1)
 - 'uncorrected'        The sum of squared errors is divided by n
 - 'biased'             The sum of squared errors is divided by (n + 1)

+Additionally, it is possible to compute the variance along the browser or columns of a matrix by specifying the dimension.

 Note that older browser may not like the variable name `var`.
 In that case, the function can be called as `math['var'](...)` instead of